syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Zooming.md

 {% endtabs %}

-## Panning
+## Panning mode

-Image editor control provides support for panning.Image editor allows to pan image with only two fingers to identify touch interaction between panning and Resizing or shifting shapes.
+The image editor control provides support for panning and allows to pan the image with two fingers or single finger by setting the `PanningMode`.

+The following properties are used for panning:

+* `SingleFinger`: Zooms or pans the image with single finger, but shapes and text selection cannot be performed with this mode.
+* `TwoFinger`: Zooms or pans the image with two finger.
+The shapes and text selection can be performed with this mode.

+By default, the `PanningMode` value is set to `TwoFinger`.

 ![SfImageEditor](ImageEditor_images/zoom.gif)